Class Methods - Public and Private

 Part A

 ☑ Create a class StoreItem which has a name and a price.
-Create the usual methods, and include a parameterized constructor that takes both name and price.
+Create the usual methods, and include a parameterized constructor that takes both name and price (don't forget to chain constructors!).
 The toString should look something like

 can of spam ($1.89)